la2050/archive/_projects/2016/the-coparenter-project-building-a-healthier-los-angeles-two-coparents-at-a-time.md

   innovative, first-of-its-kind network.
 These three activities will directly address the LA2050 live metric of disrupting adverse childhood events and have wide impact on child and family well-being across LA County.
-project_image_2: 0439357476741-team91.png
-empty_column_1: ''
 organization_name: 'HyphenUs, Inc.'
 organization_website: www.coparenter.com
-organization_name_2: 'HyphenUs, Inc.'
-organization_activity: >-
-  We are building a coParenting movement to educate, inform and empower parents with online dispute resolution to take a child-centric approach to separation, divorce and coParenting.
-ein: ''

 ---